marcusnobrega-eng/profile/_pages/about.md

 Bruce Lee once said:

-"If you put water into a cup, it becomes the cup.
+"<i>If you put water into a cup, it becomes the cup.
 You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
 Now, water can flow or it can crash.
-Be water, my friend".
+Be water, my friend</i>".

 This has always been on my mind.
 The water movement shapes the way how life works somehow.